carpentries/instructor-training/episodes/05-memory.md

 > Fostering creativity and independence is intuitively appealing,
 > but that doesn't mean it works.
 {: .callout}

-Maybe add "
-Then... "" in place of the paragraph below, leading up to line 255.

 In the framework of cognitive load, some additional predictions can be made.